ku-cms/eLink_Instrumentation/EyeDiagrams/README.md

 In both of these example, the intput directory is "data/Cable_121."
 The script will output the data to "tables/Cable_121_EyeDiagrams.csv," and the plots will be saved in "plots/Cable_121."

+After running "python/processData.py," copy the output table and plots to a central location.

 ### Additional Scripts